 Three STEM curriculum units were selected from TeachEngineering, a collaborative project between faculty members, students and teachers associated with a National Science Foundation grant at the University of Colorado, Boulder; Oregon State University; Duke University; Colorado School of Mines; Worcester Polytechnic Institute; and American Society for Engineering Education.
 The units are cohesive collections of lessons and activities that allow students to learn hands-on, applied scientific and mathematics concepts to discuss environmental and urban development issues and seek potential solutions to these issues.
 The curriculum was well received by teaching staff and students and will continue to be used in upcoming high school programming.

 Interactive English, published by Intercambio-Uniting Communities is being used for OSY instruction.
 Life skills are integrated into the curriculum and supplemented through short lessons developed through the OSY-Consortium Grant that the MMEP participates in.
-Interactive English addresses common challenges faced by adult based programs.
+Interactive English addresses common challenges faced by adult-based programs.
 The materials are designed to be used in both classroom and one-on-one teaching sessions and have shorter completion cycles that allow students to experience the achievement of completing a book even when they are unable to make long-term uninterrupted commitments to attending class.
-The materials are also designed to be taught by educators of all different teaching experience levels and focus on speaking, listening, reading, and writing; making this curriculum a very solid fit for the migratory OSY population in the state.
+The materials are also designed to be taught by educators of all different teaching experience levels and focus on speaking, listening, reading, and writing, making this curriculum a very solid fit for the migratory OSY population in the state.

-Eligible MMEP OSY interested in pursuing their high school equivalency certificate through HiSET/GED exam can dually enroll in the MMEP HiSET/GED Exam Preparation Program and the New England High School Equivalency Program (HEP).
-MMEP and HEP staff work to identify eligible and interested students.
+Eligible MMEP OSY interested in pursuing their high school equivalency certificate through HiSET/GED exam can dually enroll in the MMEP HiSET/GED Exam Preparation Program.
 The staff coordinate curricular and support services for these interested MMEP students.

-The services of these two programs are complementary and not duplicative.
+The MMEP program uses the Pathways Curriculum from its partnership in the iSOSY grant.

 In addition, the MMEP uses a collaborative approach to promote the transition of migratory secondary students to post-secondary education and/or employment.
 Formal presentations at Parent Advisory Council meetings (PAC) and parent involvement workshops aid in building the capacity of parents to understand and support their children along the pathway to university.
 Direct service for students is geared toward helping them explore career options, assist them in setting personal learning goals and ensure they are supported in the coursework needed to reach those goals.
 This includes curricula that prepare them for college entrance testing and state assessment preparation, as well as soft skills and academic/career readiness skills awareness, developed through fieldtrips to local universities and industries throughout the school year and summer sessions.
-Collaborative efforts have been made to support migrant students transition from high school with school districts, community based organizations and local colleges.
+Collaborative efforts have been made to support migrant students transition from high school with school districts, community-based organizations, and local colleges.
 Examples of partnerships established by MMEP staff for not only this population but for all migrant students and parents are as follows:

-School district McKinney-Vento Homeless Coordinators.
+School district McKinney-Vento Homeless Education Coordinators.

-School district Perkins grant recipients.
+School district Perkins grant recipients

-Community schools.
+Community schools

-UMASS - Dartmouth Labor Program.
+UMASS - Dartmouth Labor Program

-College Advising Corps.
+College Advising Corps

-uAspire.
+uAspire

-Project Coach at Smith College.
+Project Coach at Smith College

-Springfield Technical Community College.
+Springfield Technical Community College

-Fitchburg State College.
+Fitchburg State College

 World Education, Inc.

-Student Immigrant Movement.
+Student Immigrant Movement

-Migrant Head Start.
+Migrant Head Start

+The Haven Project

+New North Citizens Council

+East Boston Social Center

-Many local business and industry leaders throughout the state.
+Many local business and industry leaders throughout the state

 The MMEP will continue to develop these relationships and expand the range of organizations to best identify and serve the migratory population in the state.